jonstewart/Sifter/README.md

  * random_seed

  	An integer that's used to seed the random number generator used by the SOM algorithm.
-This is specified to allow for deterministic results and does not need to be changed.
+This is specified to allow for somewhat deterministic results and does not need to be changed.

  * max_vector_features